Tracy Brabin: Mayor of West Yorkshire

 Brabin was the Labour Party's nomination for the inaugural Mayor of West Yorkshire in the 2021 election.
 As a result, she stood down from her frontbench role to focus on her mayoral campaign, with Alison McGovern taking over her responsibilities.
 The mayoralty includes powers over transport, crime and planning in the region of 2.3 million people, which includes the cities of Leeds, Bradford and Wakefield.

 In the election, held on 6 May 2021, Brabin won 43% of the first-round vote, failing to secure a majority, and 59.8% of transfer second-round votes, with the closest challenger being Matthew Robinson of the Conservative Party.
 This made her the first woman to be elected as a metro mayor.
 Upon taking office, she became entitled to the style of Mayor.
 Brabin follows two former Labour MPs – Andy Burnham and Steve Rotheram in Greater Manchester and the Liverpool City Region respectively – representing their regions as mayor, while Dan Jarvis, mayor of the Sheffield City Region, has concurrently remained the member of parliament for Barnsley Central.
 However, Brabin had to resign her Batley and Spen seat, triggering a by-election, as Electoral Commission rules make the police and crime responsibilities in the role incompatible with being an MP.

+Brabin stood for a second term in the 2024 West Yorkshire mayoral election, and retained the position.